farouk09/Layout-detection-with-BEiT/README.md

 ## Overview

 Welcome to the CV Parsing project!
-This project focuses on Computer Vision (CV) parsing and leverages the BEIT model for layout detection.
+This project focuses on CV parsing and leverages the BEIT model for layout detection.
 The model consists of three key components:

 1. **Backbone**: We employ BEIT (BERT for Image Transformers) as the backbone for pretraining image transformers.
 2. **Neck**: Our model incorporates a Feature Pyramid Network (FPN) for improved feature extraction.